fylein/netsuite-sdk-py/README.md

 ## Contributions

 We are actively accepting contributions.
 Please mail shwetabh.kumar@fylehq.com if you wish to collaborate on this.
-(Please write test cases for new added features.)
+(Please write test cases for new additions.)